feyijimi-dekunle/Tech-Company-Employee-Analytics/README.md

 ## Purpose of the Project
 This project demonstrates the use of Excel for workforce analytics, data visualization, and insight communication.
 It is suitable for academic submission and data analytics portfolio presentation.

+I am open to collaborate on data analysis, statistical analysis, and visualization related projects.
+You can reach me via email (feyimat@yahoo.com)
 ---